MelodyOfAdalyn/MelodyOfAdalyn.github.io/index.md

 ```

-- Link to Home Page: [Home](AndroidEnhancement.zip),
+- Link to Home Page: [Home](AndroidEnhancement.zip)
 - HomeFragment.class:AndroidEnhancement.zip\AndroidEnhance\app\src\main\java\com\example\apppageadjustment\ui\home\HomeFragment
 - fragment_home.XML: AndroidEnhancement.zip\AndroidEnhance\app\src\main\res\layout\fragment_home.xml

 # Favorites Page
--Due to obstacles while coding this portion, this page is currently blank.
+- Due to obstacles while coding this portion, this page is currently blank.
 With future edits, this app with be able to transfer items the user favorites on the home page and move it to the favorties page.

 # FavoritesFragment.class Before Enhancements
+- fragment was not connected to any sort of database layout
+- acted more as a display

 ```markdown
 public View onCreateView(@NonNull LayoutInflater inflater,